Mobile phone users show slowed brain activity

 better focused attention, which can be explained as a learning effect

 related to making more phone calls in distractive surroundings.
-No firm conclusions can be
+No firm

-study was carried out by researchers from Brainclinics Diagnostics and the
+adverse health effects.
+This study was carried out by researchers from

-Radboud University department of Biological Psychology both from Nijmegen,
+Brainclinics Diagnostics and the Radboud University department of Biological

-the Netherlands, the Institute of Psychiatry, London and the Brain Resource
+Psychology both from Nijmegen, the Netherlands, the Institute of Psychiatry,

-Company Ltd, Sydney.
-Earlier studies have mostly investigated the
+London and the Brain Resource Company Ltd, Sydney.
+Earlier studies have

-mobile phone use on brain function.
+long-term effects of mobile phone use on brain function.

 In this study, data was used from 300 people of which 100 were 'frequent